bitsofcotton/randtools/README.md

 The action is also be described as aleph_aleph_omega : us, so it's observation depend contradiction based description, also, if the whole picture is unveiled, the expressiveness of the world decreases and they causes many much of the troubles, so they're Pandora's box.

-Also, to stand outside of the world is near the things being unware of that but picks a quarrel with some of the upper existances, from extrapolating our experiance and our religion, so we cannot select doing such things in safe condition from our situation in principle.
+Also, to stand outside of the world is near the things being unware of that but picks a quarrel with some of the upper existences, from extrapolating our experiance and our religion, so we cannot select doing such things in safe condition from our situation in principle.

 There might be the safe and valid methods to do such things, however, finding some clue of them is difficult enough from our activity range in life time.

-The occult description we can find on the Internet is one of such candidate, however, the description includes the intent of them and also includes the intent of opposite existance of them, so this is culs-de-sac.
+The occult description we can find on the Internet is one of such candidate, however, the description includes the intent of them and also includes the intent of opposite existence of them, so this is culs-de-sac.

-To describe outside of tips BN needs to stand outside of outside of tips BN, this is to make hypothesis outside of the {existance of the world, existance of the ourselves, existance of the glue}.
+To describe outside of tips BN needs to stand outside of outside of tips BN, this is to make hypothesis outside of the {existence of the world, existence of the ourselves, existence of the glue}.

 So it's also to make the hypothesis negate of them and don't mean the meaning of theirselves, so at best with the condition, we vanish from the context and the yearn for the calculation completely depends on the one vanished from the world, but at the worst, no one spend such calculation, so just vanish.
 So it's the condition cursed from outside of them.